shashikantRupin/travelopia-assignment/README.md

 # Full Page Component with Modal

 This project demonstrates a full-page component with an integrated modal.
-The component includes a background image, overlay, and a modal triggered by a "Click me" button.
+The component includes a  image, overlay, and a modal triggered by a "Click me" button.

 ## Screenshots